-Fulvio Bianconi (1915-1996): Vases and Objects
+Fulvio Bianconi (1915-1996): Objects Made of Glass

 Italian artist, designer, illustrator, and caricaturist, Fulvio Bianconi (1915-1996) left a lasting impression on the Murano glass industry.
 Renowned for his innovative and experimental designs Bianconi rose to prominence within the field.